yandex-cloud/docs/en/managed-clickhouse/operations/cluster-create.md

    * With three {{ CH }} hosts of the `{{ host-class }}` class and three {{ ZK }} hosts of the `{{ zk-host-class }}` class (to ensure [replication](../concepts/replication.md)).

-      One host of each type will be added to the new subnets:
+      One host of each class will be added to the new subnets:
       * `cluster-subnet-{{ region-id }}-a`: `172.16.1.0/24`, availability zone `{{ region-id }}-a`.
       * `cluster-subnet-{{ region-id }}-b`: `172.16.2.0/24`, availability zone `{{ region-id }}-b`.
       * `cluster-subnet-{{ region-id }}-c`: `172.16.3.0/24`, availability zone `{{ region-id }}-c`.